 The server set is a list of LAN, DMZ and WLAN servers mapped to external ports.
 To use this set, a server rule must be set up inside the NAT address mapping set.
-Please see the section on port forwarding in Chapter 21 on page 395 for further information on these menus.
+Please see the section on port forwarding in Chapter 21 on page 393 for further information on these menus.
 To configure NAT, enter 15 from the main menu to bring up the following screen.

-Note: On a ZyWALL with two WAN ports, you can configure port forwarding and trigger port rules for the first WAN port and separate sets of rules for the second WAN port.
+On a ZyWALL with two WAN interfaces, you can configure port forwarding and trigger port rules for the first WAN interface and separate sets of rules for the second WAN interface.

-Figure 356 Menu 15: NAT Setup
+Figure 360 Menu 15: NAT Setup

-Note: Configure DMZ, WLAN and LAN IP addresses in NAT menus 15.1 and 15.2.
+Configure DMZ, WLAN and LAN IP addresses in NAT menus 15.1 and 15.2.
 DMZ, WLAN and LAN IP addresses must be on separate subnets.